 6. Exchange of Contracts

-Once both lawyers are satisfied, contracts are exchanged.
-At this point, the deal becomes legally binding.
+Once both lawyers are satisfied, contracts are exchanged and the deal becomes legally binding.
 You pay the deposit, typically 10% of the purchase price.
-If you pull out after exchange without a contractual right to do so, you lose the deposit.
+If you pull out after exchange without a contractual right to do so, you lose that deposit.

 In Gibraltar, exchange and completion sometimes happen on the same day for straightforward transactions.
 This is more common than in the UK because the smaller market means fewer chains.